 Call it the Batcave 2.0. 😉

-In this imaginary space, I have 4 cars.
+In this imaginary space, one of many Memory Palace examples you can check out, I have 4 cars.

 They are the first fours cars I owned in chronological order.

 Each car has 13 stations.
 These Magnetic Stations are: